radon-h2020/demo-verification-tool/README.md

 The demo is a simple web interface, available [here](http://ec2-18-220-31-32.us-east-2.compute.amazonaws.com/).

-To get started, you can select one of the examples in the dropdown, or start from a blank specification.
+To get started, you can select one of the examples in the dropdown.
 It is also possible to start from a blank specification and try your own example.
 For more information on what it is possible to write in the CDL, please see [this document](http://radon-h2020.eu/wp-content/uploads/2020/01/D4.1-Constraint-definition-language-I.pdf).

 All examples return results in verification mode.
 The correction mode